SuminHan/suminhan.github.io/content/post/GESS-epilogue/index.md

 ---
 title: "My Journey Through the KAIST GESS Program: Dreaming of a Korean Silicon Valley"
-summary: "My experience in the KAIST GESS program reinforced his entrepreneurial vision of creating a Silicon Valley-like ecosystem in Korea, driven by collaboration, diversity, and innovation."
+summary: "My experience in the KAIST GESS program reinforced my entrepreneurial vision of creating a Silicon Valley-like ecosystem in Korea, driven by collaboration, diversity, and innovation."
 date: 2024-07-03

 # Featured image